What is the Compact Licensure for Nursing?

-• Eliminates expenses for healthcare organizations that expedite multiple licenses.
+- Eliminates expenses for healthcare organizations that expedite multiple nursing licenses.

-There are currently 29 nurse compact states in the NLC.
-In addition, there are a several pending compact nursing states, including New York, Illinois, Massachusetts and New Jersey.
+There are currently 32 nurse compact states in the NLC.
+According to the NCSBN, there are a several pending compact nursing states, including Indiana and New Jersey.

 There is no Nurse Licensure Compact application.
 If your primary residence is considered a nursing compact state, you are eligible for a compact license for nursing.
-Each state requires nurses’ to visit the state board of nursing application for licensure by exam or via endorsement.
+Each state requires nurses’ to visit the state board of nursing website and apply for licensure via endorsement/exam.

 According to the National Council of State Boards of Nursing, nurses are eligible to obtain a compact nursing license if they meet the following requirements:

-The rules and requirements of obtaining your compact nursing license can get complex if you plan on relocating.
-Below is some helpful information to help guide you.
+The rules and requirements of how to get your compact nursing license can get complex if you plan on relocating.
+Below is some helpful information to help guide you provided by NCSBN.org.

-Moving from a non-compact state to a nurse compact state:
+1. Moving from a non-compact nursing state to a nurse compact state:

 If you’re moving from a non-compact state to a compact state, you must apply for licensure via endorsement in your new home state.
 You must meet the residency and eligibility requirements first before a multi-state license will be issued.
-(Your single state license issued by the non-compact state license will remain active if you maintain licensure according to the laws of the nonparty state.
+(Your single state license issued by the non-compact state will not be affected.)

-Moving from a nurse compact state to a non-compact state:
+2. Moving from a nurse compact state to a non-compact nurse state:

-If you’re moving from a compact state to a non-compact state, you’re required to apply for a new licensure by endorsement in your new home state.
+If you’re moving from a nurse compact state to a non-compact state, you’re required to apply for a new licensure by endorsement in your new home state.
 At this point, your compact nursing license will be changed to a single-state license, which is only valid in the state in which you reside.
 You must also notify the BON of the compact state of your new address.

-Moving from one nurse compact state to another:
+3. Moving from a compact state to another compact state: